Symantec/Dominator/cmd/vm-control/README.md

 ## Usage
 *Vm-Control* supports several sub-commands.
 There are many command-line flags which provide parameters for these sub-commands.
-The most commonly used parameters are `-clusterManagerHostname` or `hypervisorHostname` which specify either the Cluster Resource Manager or a specific *Hypervisor* to communicate with.
+The most commonly used parameters are `-clusterManagerHostname` or `-hypervisorHostname` which specify either the Cluster Resource Manager or a specific *Hypervisor* to communicate with.
 The basic usage pattern is: